AmirYalamov/CS1027/README.md

 # CS1027

 This repo is for people that wish to see my coding *quality* and *style*.
+It contains the assignments for Western University's CS1027 course.
 I have provided a desccription of each assignment as well as the exact files that I coded from scratch.

 ### Assignment Description